frankiearzu/DSMTools/DSM Tools Suite/edgetx/readme.md

 Is Backward compatible to the files created by the previous version in /MODELS/DSMDATA of Forward Programing, and can Co-Exist with them, even when this provides the combined functionality.

+**UPDATIND OLDER DSMTools**

 If you want to delete the older versions of the multiple individual tools, remove the /SCRIPTS/TOOLS/DSMLIB folder, and "DSM_*" on the main /SCRIPTS/TOOLS folder.. only keep "DSM_Tools.lua" that is the new version.
 Your model info is still stored in /MODELS/DSMDATA and is backward compatible.

 # DSM Tools Suite (EdgeTX Version)

-**NOTE: two versions: BW is for smaller Black & white screen, and color is for color radios** **The B&W version needs more memory than the stand alone scripts, intended for newer radios like the Boxter, GX12, TX12 V2.**
+**NOTE: two versions: BW is for smaller Black & white screen, and color is for color radios** **The B&W version needs more memory than the stand alone scripts, intended for newer radios like the Boxter, GX12, Zorro, TX12 V2.**
 **If it give a memory/error the first time you try to run a sub-menu application, try a second time** **For older B&W radios, they don't have enouth memory for the suite.
 Keep using the stand alone scripts**